akeneo/pim-docs/cookbook/import_export/create-specific-connector.rst

 As seen previously, we can use existing elements, for didactic purpose let's create our own elements.

-During the development, a good practise is to use dummy elements as in this exemple:
+During the development, a good practise is to use dummy elements as in this example:

 .. literalinclude:: ../../src/Acme/Bundle/DemoConnectorBundle/Resources/config/batch_jobs.yml
    :language: yaml